Overflow Incontinence Treatment in NYC

 - Bladder Examination.
 A cystoscope, a small device that can provide images to the doctor, will be inserted into the bladder so that the physician can examine the bladder and urethra.

-Overflow Incontinence Treatment
+How is Overflow Incontinence Treated?

 Behavioral modifications such as bladder training and Kegel exercises may be recommended.
 Medication, including alpha-blockers and anticholinergics, may also be prescribed to help control symptoms.
 If these options don’t help, devices or surgery may be recommended.